I received a blogger pass to Feast Portland. As always, all opinions are my own. Photo by Michael Kraus.

 Photo credits (in order of appearance below): Washington wines dinner photo by Kimberley Hasselbrink, wine photo by Talia Klein, Drink Tank photo by Brooke Bass, Brunch Village photos by John Valls, Night Market phoot by Alan Weiner.

 Note: This post is in collaboration with Feast Portland.
-I received a media/blogger pass to this year’s festival and will be covering the event.
+I received a blogger pass to the festival and will be covering the event.
 This was not in exchange for a positive review and all opinions expressed here are my own.